xingyuHuxingyu/DynamicPO/README.md

 ### 1.3 DynamicPO: Boundary-Aware Dynamic Preference Optimization

-DynamicPO addresses this issue by refocusing multi-negative preference optimization on boundary-critical negatives.
-It first prioritizes preference-violation negatives and then uses likelihood-based clustering to identify near-boundary negatives when no violation exists.
+DynamicPO addresses this issue by refocusing multi-negative preference optimization on **boundary-critical negatives**.
+It first prioritizes **preference-violation negatives** and then uses **likelihood-based clustering** to identify near-boundary negatives when no violation exists.

-DynamicPO further applies dual-margin dynamic β adjustment to calibrate the optimization strength for each selected negative according to its boundary ambiguity.
-In this way, DynamicPO prevents optimization from being dominated by already separated negatives and enables more stable preference-boundary refinement.
+DynamicPO further applies **dual-margin dynamic β adjustment** to calibrate the optimization strength for each selected negative according to its boundary ambiguity.
+In this way, DynamicPO prevents optimization from being dominated by already separated negatives, enables more stable **preference-boundary refinement**, and remains **plug-and-play** across multiple multi-negative preference optimization objectives with **negligible computational overhead**.
+Experiments show that it effectively mitigates **preference optimization collapse** and improves recommendation performance across different LLM-based recommender settings.

-### 1.4 Lightweight and Plug-and-Play

-DynamicPO can be applied to multiple multi-negative preference optimization objectives with negligible additional computational overhead.
-Experiments show that it effectively mitigates preference optimization collapse and improves recommendation performance across different LLM-based recommender settings.

 ## 2. Installation